Making the Most of Working from Home

 Devise a Fake Commute

 Physically and psychologically preparing for your working day is essential to achieving a healthy work/life balance.
-Get out of the work from home rut by making exercise your new commute.
-Go out for a long walk either side of your work-from-home day.
+Make exercise your new commute to get out of the work from the home rut.
+Go out for a long walk on either side of your work-from-home day.

 In Maastricht’s Piazza Ceramique work home development each office-apartment has two front doors.
-This enables residents to make the transition between home and work by coming out of one door and going to work through another.
+Residents make the transition between home and work by coming out of one door and going to work through the other.

 Find a Substitute for Water Cooler Chat

-Websites like Remote Workmates makeup for the lack of casual conversations you’d be having in the office.
-Or suggest to your team you have a virtual happy hour.
+Websites like Remote Workmates make up for the lack of casual conversations you’d have in the office.
+Or lead the charge and be the one to suggest to your team you have a virtual social gathering.

 Avoid Unnecessary Meetings

-Ask yourself, is the meeting really needed?
-Or could you get the same results through Microsoft Teams or Slack?
-Only invite necessary people.
-You can send a recap out afterwards, so the wider team are kept in the loop.
-Keep it short.
+Endless meetings eat into productivity and de-motivate.
+Could you get the same results through Microsoft Teams or Slack?
+Only invite necessary people to essential virtual meetings.
+Send a recap out afterwards to keep wider in the loop.

 To avoid attendees just showing up and thinking out loud, have an agenda so everyone comes prepared and knows what needs to be accomplished.
-In fact, suggest they come to the meeting with an idea, view, or stance on the next steps to solve a problem.
+Suggest they come to the meeting with an idea, view, or stance on the next steps to solve a problem.

 Build Your Remote Work Toolkit

-We’re all now pretty familiar with telephone conferencing and tools such as Microsoft Teams, Zoom and Skype but how we can we up our remote work game?
-What other time saving, work hack tools can we add to our arsenal?
-Krisp is a fantastic tool to eliminate background noise e.g. barking dogs, washing machine etc from video calls.
+We’re all now pretty familiar with telephone conferencing and tools such as Microsoft Teams, Zoom and Skype but how can we up our remote work game?
+What other time-saving tools can we add to our arsenal?
+Krisp is a fantastic tool to eliminate background noise e.g. barking dogs, washing machines etc from video calls.

 Getting creative remotely can present more of a challenge.
 We’d suggest using an online whiteboard to help you bounce ideas around like Miro, Stormboard or Limnu.
-Organisational tools like Asana, Trello and Monday can help you map out a project, creating and assigning tasks and documenting deadlines.
+Organisational tools like Asana, Trello and Monday can help you map out a project, create and assign tasks and document deadlines.
 For an ultimate guide to team collaboration software see here.

-There’s absolutely no shame in having a life outside of work!
+There’s no shame in having a life outside of work!

 Own leaving and do it loudly, then put your out of office on in order to set boundaries.
-Taking time to decompress at the end of the day is vital to avoiding burn out.
+Taking the time to decompress at the end of the day is vital to avoiding burnout.
 Even simply switching off your computer at the end of your day can help you feel like you’ve ‘left’ work.